 Planning your visit.
 Yellowstone lies in northwestern Wyoming (with slivers of the park stretching into Idaho and Montana).
 Nearest airports are at West Yellowstone and Bozeman, Montana, and Cody and Jackson Hole, Wyoming.

-Summer is peak visitor season in the park.
+When to go: Summer is peak visitor season in the park, which means rooms and campsites can be hard to find.
 Weather is generally good but changeable: expect sunny days in the 70s, interrupted by occasional summer thunderstorms, even hail.
-September and October can be beautiful, with fewer crowds, great fall color, and good wildlife watching.
+September and October can be beautiful, with fewer crowds, great fall color, and good wildlife watching, it's one of the best times to go.
 Winters are snowy and very cold (with lows in the 10s), but the Yellowstone Snow Lodge and Snow Coaches give winter visitors a chance to see the park and its wildlife in near-solitude.
 Spring comes late here, with some park roads not open until May.